Checklist for fibromyalgia symptoms.

 What differentiates fibromyalgia symptoms in females from symptoms in men is the presence of “tender points” which can be localized in the neck, chest, elbows, or other parts of the body.
 They can become more painful when pressure is applied to them.

-Like it is the case of my wife, many women also suffer from endometriosis alongside fibromyalgia, which makes the symptoms overlap, making it more difficult to diagnose.
+Like in the case of my wife, many women also suffer from endometriosis alongside fibromyalgia, which makes the symptoms overlap, making it more difficult to diagnose.

 Women who suffer from fibromyalgia experience fatigue and difficulty concentrating, which can lead to problems performing daily tasks.
 Since fibromyalgia is a chronic illness, symptoms can come and go over time, so it’s important to be aware of them.